Deepan-Karmakar/p5.js-tutorial/Embedding-p5.js.md

 ###Using render.js

-You can also use the render.js script, see an example [here](http://lauren-mccarthy.com/inmotion/2014/08/test-post-2/).
+You can also use the render.js script, see this [wordpress post example](http://lauren-mccarthy.com/inmotion/2014/08/test-post-2/).
 This is used for the editable examples in the reference, see [this example](http://p5js.org/reference/#p5/colorMode).
 You can embed a live sketch like this:
 ```html
 <div class="example">
 <pre>